 February 22, 2012

-Needless to say how reading that at the end of my journey in Korea really felt like coming full circle.
+Reading that statement at the end of my time in Korea really felt like coming full circle.
 It’s amazing to see how with time, everything works itself out, even in the most unknown and uncertain phases of our lives.
+Once Korea was unknown, now it is a treasured memory and life experience.

 * * *